ftsrg/gamma/plugins/README.md

 5. Generate the Model plugin of the UPPAAL metamodel:
 `de.uni_paderborn.uppaal`.
 Again use the ecore file and the genmodel.
 6. Generate the Model plugin of the statechart generator model:
-`hu.bme.mit.gamma.yakindu.genmodel`.
+`hu.bme.mit.gamma.genmodel.model`.
 Again use the ecore file and the genmodel.
 6. Generate the Model plugin of the trace model:
 `hu.bme.mit.gamma.trace.model`.
 Again use the ecore file and the genmodel.
 7. Run `hu.bme.mit.gamma.constraint.language/src/hu/bme/mit/gamma/constraint/language/GenerateConstraintLanguage.file` as a MWE2 Workflow.